adbar/trafilatura/docs/crawls.rst

 Step by step
 ~~~~~~~~~~~~

-The function returns two values, a snapshot of the current crawling state.
+The function returns two values representing the current crawling state:

+- ``to_visit``: URLs still to be crawled
+- ``known_links``: URLs already seen (prevents revisiting)

 Since the collected links can be downloaded and processed at a later time, it is recommended to progress in a step-by-step manner to save and examine data between runs.

-The ``to_visit`` variable keeps track of what is ahead and the ``known_links`` variable ensures that the same pages are not visited twice.
-As this requirement can vary depending on the use case (e.g. checking new pages every day on a homepage) these variables are optional.
+Both variables are optional — pass them back in on subsequent calls to resume where you left off.
 Other parameters include ``config`` (see settings file) and ``rules`` (politeness rules, defaults to the ones provided by the website or safe values).

 .. code-block:: python

     # perform another iteration using previously collected information
-    >>> to_visit, known_links = focused_crawler("https://example.org", max_seen_urls=10, max_known_urls=100000, todo=to_visit, known_links=known_links)
+    >>> to_visit, known_links = focused_crawler(
+    ...     "https://example.org", max_seen_urls=10, max_known_urls=100000,
+    ...     todo=to_visit, known_links=known_links,
+    ... )

 In this example, the crawler stops after seeing a maximum of 10 URLs or registering a total of 100,000 URLs on the website, whichever comes first.
 Setting both parameters to high values can result in a significant increase in processing time.